wforbes/Django-Api-Practice/README.md

 ### Declaring Serializers

-Using serializers this way is the more manual solution, requiring the declaration of the model fields in the serializer class and working with the JSONRenderer and JSONParser in order to serialize and deserialize the data between python data types and JSON strings.
+Using serializers this way is the more manual solution, requiring the declaration of the model fields in the serializer class and adding the create/update methods manually.
+This requires working with the JSONRenderer and JSONParser in order to serialize and deserialize the data between python data types and JSON strings in a manual way.
+It appears to be the way to do things if some business logic is required or model fields should be included selectively.

 - In the app folder create a new file `serializers.py`
 - Within this new file, import 'serializers' from 'rest_framework`